 - to develop innovative remediation technologies that will mitigate this risk.

-The specific aims of the UA SRP are :
+The specific aims of the UA SRC are :

 - to better understand the developmental and metabolic effects underlying the toxicity of arsenic, considering the potential contribution of dust inhalation/ingestion to overall exposure.